 How to Choose a Winter Boot

 A boot that’s perfect in one scenario may be miserable in another.
-So before we jump into the boots, let’s take a moment to consider how you’ll use them.
+So before you invest in winter boots, take a moment to consider how you’ll use them.
 Here are a few things to help when choosing a winter boot:

 - Do you need a waterproof boot?
 Will you often be wearing the boots in rainy, wet conditions?
 Is slushy snow a common occurrence?
 Waterproof is great, but it often comes at the cost of breathability and excessive heat retention.
 It can be worth it, but if you live in a milder climate, water-resistant may prove a better fit.

 - Does tread matter?
 These days, shoe sole technology is a science all its own and can truly make or break the shoe.
 If you find yourself walking and hiking in icy conditions, pay special attention to the tread grip and look for one designed for ice.